RoySegall/nuntius-bot/README.md

 ```

 ## Updating Nuntius
 You wrote a new command, awesome!
-Go to get a fresh token
+Go and get a fresh token
-(Remember `slack custom integration`?)
-Stop the current process on Nuntius, pull
+(Remember `slack custom integration`?), stop the current process of Nuntius,
-the last changes, update the token in the settings and re-run Nuntius.
+pull the last changes, update the token in the settings and re-run Nuntius.

 ## Tests
 We love tests.
 The tests based on PHPUnit.
-I don't think mocking object is the
+I don't think mocking an object is
-correct way to do tests in our case since we need to see that something affected
+the correct way to do tests in our case since we need to see that something
-the DB.
+affected the DB.

 The tests, for now, are not setting up new tables so **don't run in on live**
 (Dah!).